 Cake: The Envious Woman’s Weapon of Choice

-I just got off the phone with a friend of mine, and she goes, “I want to lose 8 more lbs.”
-Now, this women is lean, you can see her abs, but she wants to be a world class climber.
+I just got off the phone with a friend of mine, and she goes, “I want to lose 8 more lbs*.”
+Now, this woman is lean, you can see her abs, but she wants to be a world-class climber.
 So, instead of succumbing to the vices of womanly insecurity, I said, “good for you.”

 (Sidenote: The Ellen spoof of this commercial is the funniest thing ever.
 I’ve watched it 15 times and die laughing every time.)

-Then she let out this sigh of relief and goes, “You know, I have be so careful who I tell.
+Then she let out this sigh of relief and goes, “You know, I have been so careful who I tell.
 Most women just don’t understand and give me such a hard time.”

 What?!!!
 Why?
 I mean, I know why.
 Misery loves company, and if someone isn’t happy with their body or their rate of progress, it’s way easier to tear others down than deal with their own issues.

 So, why do we do this, and why does it kill our own progress?